 10-Year Official Community Plan Update

 We are updating the Official Community Plan (OCP) for Victoria to meet the needs of our growing population and address the housing and climate crises.
-Thank you to everyone who shared their input during the engagement period.
-Your feedback helped shape the draft Official Community Plan that will guide our city into the future.

 What’s Happening